ironcore-dev/gardener-extension-provider-ironcore/docs/usage/usage.md

 ## WorkerConfig

-At this moment the `onmetal` extension does not have any worker specific provider configuration.
+At this moment the `ironcore` extension does not have any worker specific provider configuration.

 ## Example `Shoot` manifest

- An example to a `Shoot` manifest [here](https://github.com/onmetal/gardener-extension-provider-onmetal/blob/doc/usage-as-operator/docs/usage-as-operator.md):
+ An example to a `Shoot` manifest [here](https://github.com/ironcore-dev/gardener-extension-provider-ironcore/blob/doc/usage-as-operator/docs/usage-as-operator.md):

 ## CSI volume provisioners

-Every `onmetal` Shoot cluster will be deployed with the `onmetal-csi-driver`.
+Every `ironcore` Shoot cluster will be deployed with the `ironcore-csi-driver`.